woj-mark/clearscore-backend-homework/README.md

 - **http4s** for the http library;
 - **cats-effect** to handle side-effects in the microservice;
 - **circe** for to convert Scala case classes into a JSON string and vice versa (de/serialisation) by defining JSON encoders and decoders;
-- **refined** to validate input data in accordance with the requirements of the Swagger documentation.
+- **refined** to validate input data in accordance with the requirements of the Swagger documentation (at compile-time).

 I adopted TDD throughout- I used **MUnit** to perform unit testing as well **Postman** to test the HTTP routes.
 The application is built using **sbt** (1.8).